|

 Are there any common misconceptions about prefab that you'd like to comment on?
 One common misconception I have noticed is how people define "prefab."
 Among the many classifications of prefabricated homes are modular homes, manufactured homes, and mobile homes.
 Each of these home types is very different.
 Although they are all built in a factory, they are built to different building codes, with modular construction at the highest construction/quality level.
 Many city and county zoning ordinances restrict the locating of manufactured/mobile homes to limited areas, whereas modular homes are more widely accepted.
 Michelle Kaufmann Designed homes are high-quality, high-performance homes that are built in a factory - not to be confused with "manufactured" or "mobile" homes!
 (This interview has been edited for space; it's not an exact transcript.)

-Empyrean designer Joel Turkel has provided his own take on modernist prefab for the Dwell Homes.
-All three sizes of the Empyrean NextHouse feature wood siding and large windows, with somewhat traditional layouts.
-According to Business Week: Empyrean's home, dubbed NextHouse and designed by architect Joel Turkel, centers on a core-like space with a stretch of wall and window that extends through both levels of the house, so someone on the first floor can see up to the second.
+Empyrean's home, dubbed NextHouse and designed by architect Joel Turkel, centers on a core-like space with a stretch of wall and window that extends through both levels of the house, so someone on the first floor can see up to the second.
 Despite the openness of the plan, private spaces are tucked into the opposite sides of the central living room.
-The master bedroom includes a roof deck. name: The NextHouse 2500
+The master bedroom includes a roof deck. size: 2,728sf

 additional square footage (decks, basement): 1,372sf